-We’re working in Tanzania to help farmers safeguard produce without harming elephants.
+Until 2015, we worked in Tanzania to help farmers safeguard their produce without harming wild elephants.

 Farming in elephant habitats

 We’ve been working in Mikumi National Park in Tanzania for five years.
 It’s a natural elephant habitat, which is close to local farmland.
 This can cause problems for farmers in the area as the elephants often eat or crush maize crops, sometimes destroying a whole year’s income.
 To protect their livelihoods, farmers respond with extreme measures that can kill elephants – like poisoning crops they know elephants will eat.
 So we’re working to provide practical solutions that keep elephants safe and protect crops.